livewires/you-win/sheets/Reference.md

       * **`e.fingerX`** / **`e.fingerY`**: the current coordinates of the drag.

-If you're testing your game on a computer, mouse clicks and drags will work to simulate touches -- but unlike fingers, a mouse pointer can only be in one place at a time!
+If you're testing your game on a computer, mouse clicks and drags will work to simulate touches -- but remember that unlike fingers, a mouse pointer can only be in one place at a time!

 ### Detecting taps

 ```js
 world.on('tap', e => {